What is the ECS?: How does cbd work in my body?

 2. Phytocannabinoid Supplementation:

-3. Avoiding ECS Blockers:
+3. Avoiding ECS Disruptors:

 Don't know Where to begin?